kubernetes/community/contributors/guide/style-guide.md

   - **Good example:** A _CustomResourceDefinition_ (CRD) extends the Kubernetes API.
   - **Bad example:** A CRD extends the Kubernetes API.
+- When referring to a Kubernetes Group (SIG, WG, or UG) do not use the hyphenated form unless it is for a specific purpose such as a file-name or URI.
+  - **Good example:** SIG Docs oversees the Kubernetes website.
+  - **Bad example:** SIG-Docs oversees the Kubernetes website.

 ### Moving a Document